 Mixed Martial Arts is not boxing.
 There’s very little padding of records to make fighters look tougher than they are.
 With that in mind, Randy Couture may have the most impressive MMA record of all time.
 After a successful amateur wrestling career, Couture worked as a coach until he decided to try his hand at mixed martial arts.
 He made his debut at UFC 13 in May 1997.
 Already 34 years old, he won a four-man heavyweight tournament, serving notice of his arrival.
 Five months later, at UFC 15, Couture defeated 19 year-old Vitor Belfort to become the number one contender to the UFC Heavyweight Championship.
 In December of that year he defeated Maurice Smith to win the title and cement his status as The Natural.
 After a two reigns in the heavyweight division, Couture moved down to light heavyweight, where he had a trilogy of fights with Chick Liddell many consider the peak of UFC competition to that point.
-Couture, NFL Sunday Ticket, then 40, won the Light Heavyweight Championship, becoming the first fighter in UFC history to hold titles in two weight classes.
+Couture, then 40, wisconsin satellite tv, won the Light Heavyweight Championship, becoming the first fighter in UFC history to hold titles in two weight classes.
 From there, Couture, now dubbed Captain America by UFC announcer Joe Rogan, continued fighting until age 47.
 He retired in 2011 as a UFC Hall of Famer with a 30-19 record, having fought none but the toughest opponents his entire career.

 Many of today’s young MMA fighters are focusing more and more on their wrestling ability.
 They want to learn how to best drive their opponent to submission.
 Perhaps this is because most people choose MMA because it is different from boxing.
 They head toward MMA because they often have a wrestling background, and this is a much different skill set from the one required by boxing.
 These young fighters need to know, though, that MMA is about (more…)